No Easy Start for France's New President

 ELEANOR BEARDSLEY: Nicolas Sarkozy gave his first political speech at the age of 20.
 The longhaired, bell-bottomed youth leader of his party was allotted two minutes.
 He took 10, impressing party chairman and Paris mayor Jacques Chirac with his oratory style and chutzpah.
 Sarkozy's biographer, Catherine Nay, says he had his eye on the French presidency from that moment, but Sarkozy came to power the hard way.

-Ms. CATHERINE NAY (Journalist, Europe No. 1): (Through translator) Nicolas Sarkozy started at the bottom, putting up posters and sweeping the floors.
+CATHERINE NAY: (Through translator) Nicolas Sarkozy started at the bottom, putting up posters and sweeping the floors.
 This is absolutely unique in France because our politicians all follow the same path.
 They go to the elite political school, then they're appointed to a minister's staff and they succeed like that.
 But Nicolas Sarkozy fought his way up the ladder, rung by rung, for the past 32 years.

 BEARDSLEY: Work, the cardinal value of Sarkozy's life, became the central pillar of his presidential platform.
 On the campaign trail, Sarkozy claimed to be the candidate of those who rise early to go to work and said he would restore the value of hard work in France.

 BEARDSLEY: Unidentified Man #1: (French spoken)

 BEARDSLEY: Sarkozy took a tough line and referred to young troublemakers as scum.
 But Jose Freche(ph), a writer and personal friend of Sarkozy's, says his public image is quite different from the real man.

 JOSE FRECHE: Personally, he is a very nice guy and also very funny.
 When he decided something, he goes after the objective, very tough.
 But also he is somebody who liked to discuss with the people and to listen to all the people.